ringcentral-tutorials/ringcentral-ai-bot/README.md

 When a voicemail is received, the bot will post a transcript of the voicemail to the user, along with some high-level analysis of the contents of the voicemail.

-### Framework
+### Future Framework

-This bot is included as part of a larger Glip bot framework that seeks to eliminate the need to develop a lot of the mundane functions necessary to support a bot that is easily deployed, and authorized to access a user's account.
-Here are some of the functions this framework provides to developers:
+This bot is includes core bot features that are intended to be extracted to a Glip bot framework that seeks to eliminate the need to develop a lot of the mundane functions necessary to support a bot that is easily deployed, and authorized to access a user's account.
+Here are some of the functions this framework will provide to developers:

 * Implements an OAuth flow for adding bots to a Glip organization.
 * Implements an OAuth flow for prompting users to grant the bot permission to access their RingCentral account data.